 Whether you're taking the car, exploring by rail or hopping on a tour bus you might need some added entertainment on your journey.
 Be sure to pack your headphones and load your tablet/s with games and films to keep the kids happy when "I spy" begins to lose its appeal.

 You won’t regret planning ahead and putting together a few playlists with tunes everyone will enjoy.
-You should also make sure there's an arsenal of pre-prepared snacks on hand for when belly rumbles turn to grumbles to avoid pricey stops at service stations or treks to the dining car.
+You should also make sure there's an arsenal of pre-prepared snacks on hand for when belly rumbles turn to grumbles to avoid pricey stops at service stations .

 Get out there

-The UK has museums for every age and interest, like The National Football Museum in Manchester, the V&A Museum of Childhood in London, The Transport Museum in Coventry and The Pitt-Rivers Museum in Oxford.
+The UK has museums for every age and interest, like The National Football Museum in Manchester and The Transport Museum in Coventry.
 The best part?
-They're all free of charge.
+They're both free of charge.

 For families looking for a little more action, there are idyllic cycle routes, glamping adventures and zip-lining and treetop explorations across the UK.
 Go Ape, available at 30 of the UK's parks and forests, provides the perfect opportunity to monkey around.
 And you can collect Nectar points when you buy tickets for your Go Ape adventure through nectar.com – enjoy the high life.